-The word chakra derives form Hindu culture and is usually explained as an energy centre that exists within the human body.
-During your studies you will come across a variety of different theories about chakras and here we give you only the most commonly held ideas and definitions.
+The word chakra derives from Hindu culture and is usually explained as an energy centre that exists within the human body.
+During your studies you will come across a variety of different theories about chakras, and here are given only the most commonly held ideas and definitions.

-In general it is considered that there are seven chakras [20].
+In general, it is considered that there are seven chakras [20].
 These are thought of as being aligned in a column from the base of the spine to the top of the head.
-Their role is to draw in universal life force energy or prana to maintain spiritual, mental, emotional and physical health of the body through balance.
+Their role is to draw in universal life force energy, or prana, to maintain spiritual, mental, emotional and physical health of the body through balance.

 The chakras are associated with physiological functions, aspects of consciousness and colours.
-They are generally understood as giving life-force to the physical body and are places where physical, emotional and mental energies interact.
+They are generally understood as giving life-force to the Physical Body and are places where physical, emotional and mental energies interact.